Tristan-Eye9/PG-takehome/README.md

     - Here are simple instructions to use the test branch.
 Otherwise a generated Json is already in the 'fixtures' folder of the primary project.

         1. Essentially, there are 2 differences from the primary deployment.
 The Tool folder essentially exists as a host for a second dotNet project.
         It's a simple script designed to take a seed, and other basic user input, and output a Json shaped like the intraday outputs.
-There isn't guarenteed accuracy to the actual market, but that isn't important for testing.
+There isn't guaranteed accuracy to the actual market, but that isn't important for testing.
         2. To begin using it, navigate to the tools directory, and in the console perform 'dotnet run.'
-This should generate a JSON in the 'fixtures' folder.
-Move this JSON manually to the second 'fixtures' folder in the dotNet_implementation directory.
+Run the generator in tools/, which outputs a JSON to tools/fixtures/.
+Copy that file into dotNet_implementation/fixtures/.
-        3. Ensure that an additional line in the .env environment exists.
-This will basically inject the Json into the program instead of using the actual API.
+        3. Ensure that an additional line in the .env file exists.
+This will inject the Json into the program instead of using the actual API.
             ```
             USE_FIXTURE=true
             ```
-        4. Inspect the output via the exposed endpoint- nothing changes in this part of the process because of the way the switch works.
+        4. Inspect the output via the exposed endpoint via browser or curl- nothing changes in this part of the process because of the way the switch works.
 Output verification can be performed by-hand, since automating a check wouldn't be useful due to replication of API logic.